Skedulo/SkeduloPlusExamples/README.md

 ### Add Products

-A practical example, allows the user to add Product records for use in the Job Products extension below.
+A practical example, allows the user to view, edit and create Product records for use in the Job Products extension below.

 #### Example